 The Backpacker’s Pantry has been producing dehydrated meals for quite some time now and is still one of the most well-known backpacking food businesses.
 Also, the company offers one of the most comprehensive backcountry meal selections available, with various gluten-free, vegan, and organic options.

 Favorites include Jamaican Jerk Rice with Chicken, Kathmandu Curry, and Pad Thai.
 The discerning palate comes with a small package of peanut butter and separately packaged peanuts.
 All Backpacker’s Pantry meals are MSG-free and have a 7-year shelf life if you don’t know this.
-But for the bulk cans, it is 25 25-year shelf life.
+But for the bulk cans, it is 25 years shelf life.

-Backpacker’s Pantry has the title of the most ubiquitous backcountry meal with just about any outdoor store.
+Backpacker’s Pantry has the title of most ubiquitous backcountry meal with just about any outdoor store.
 Their food is inexpensive, and they come in flat, packable pouches with colossal serving sizes and a variety of exceptional diet alternatives.

 The meals taste better and provide outstanding value at 76.7 calories, and some of their two-serving dishes, such as Louisiana Red Beans and Rice, cost low.
 So even though a Backpacker’s Pantry dinner will take a little longer to prepare, it has value.